Chancellor & Mccoy

 - They were responsible for their own debts;

 - They were not involved in each others financial decision making or made aware of the others financial situation;

-- Neither made significant improvements to the value of the other’s property (there was no evidence that the financial and non-financial contributions of Mr Chancellor to Mr Mccoy’s properties when assisting in renovating improved the value of these properties);
+- Neither made significant improvements to the value of the other’s property (there was no evidence that the financial and non-financial contributions of Ms Chancellor to Ms Mccoy’s properties when assisting in renovating improved the value of these properties);

 - Neither party made provision for the other through their will or life insurance.

-- At the end of the relationship, Mr Chancellor was left with significant assets accumulated by him during the relationship, including two houses, several motor vehicles and superannuation.
+- At the end of the relationship, Ms Chancellor was left with significant assets accumulated by her during the relationship, including two houses, several motor vehicles and superannuation.

-- Mr Mccoy had retired by the time of trial and Mr Chancellor was still in employment and had the capacity to accumulate more assets and contribute to his superannuation fund.
+- Ms Mccoy had retired by the time of trial and Ms Chancellor was still in employment and had the capacity to accumulate more assets and contribute to her superannuation fund.